varundey/goo.gl-Chrome-Extension/README.md

 URL Shortener Chrome Extension

 ## What?
 A one click Google URL Shortener for the current tab.
+You can check your recently shortened URLs by clicking on to options.

 ## Why?
 I know there are many better URL shorteners but my first assignment at Symantec was to build any kind of Chrome Extension.